itsabdessalam/gatsby-theme-changelog/theme/README.md

-# Simple blog - Gatsby Theme
+# Changelog - Gatsby Theme

-> Ready to be used blogging theme
+> Ready to be used changelog theme

 ## ✨ Features

 - Theme UI for styling
 - PrismJS highlighting
 - Gatsby Image
--   Posts in MDX
+- Releases in MDX
 - Tags
 - Static pages for non post types
 - SEO friendly
 - Fully customizable through `gatsby-config.js`, `gatsby-plugin-theme-ui` and **shadow components**
 - Linting with ESLint and Stylelint
 - Code formatting with Prettier

 ## 🚀 Installation